apache/tez/docs/src/site/markdown/install.md

         ```
     -   Please note the "*" which is an important requirement when
         setting up classpaths for directories containing jar files.
-6. There is a basic example of using an MRR job in the tez-examples.jar.
+6. There is a basic example of using an MR job in the tez-examples.jar.
     Refer to OrderedWordCount.java in the source code.
 To run this
     example: